 Master of Arts in Spirituality

 The Master of Arts in Spirituality is an ATS accredited graduate level academic program designed to help students from a variety of Christian religious traditions deepen their understanding of Christian spirituality.
 Students will study various classical and contemporary Christian spiritual and mystical traditions, movements, and figures.
 Graduates will be equipped to better understand their own spiritual journey and prepared to be valuable resources for spirituality and renewal centers, parish and retreat work, as well as other spirituality-related faith formation and educational programs in a culturally diverse and globalized world.
-Students will also be encouraged to participate in cohort integration groups and on campus or online.
+Students will also be encouraged to participate in cohort integration groups.
+This program is available online of face-to-face.

 The goal of the Master of Arts in Spirituality is to provide students with an in-depth understanding of Christian spirituality with an emphasis on significant classical and contemporary spiritual and mystical traditions.